-Dentists are moving away from recommending toothpastes and other products containing fluoride due to its potential toxicity.
-As professionals gear away from traditional methods of oral care, it’s important to know if there are any Fluoride Substitutes.
+As professionals gear away from traditional methods of oral care, it’s important to know if there are any fluoride substitutes.
+If you are looking for fluoride-free substitutes, there are options.

 One of the easiest ways to keep your teeth free of cavities is by getting enough sunshine.
 Many studies have found vitamin D deficiencies are often accompanied by cavities, while people with sufficient vitamin D levels have significantly fewer cavities.